nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 In | Admin | Security Server | <ui port> (**reference data 1.2**) | tcp | Source in the internal network |

 ## 2.6 Installation
-For installing X-Road Security Server sidecar we can run the script setup_security_server_sidecar.sh wich will build and run the image or we can run directly one of the public images already published on Dockerhub.
-Both installation will have the same resulting running container.
+To install X-Road Security Server sidecar we can run the script setup_security_server_sidecar.sh wich will build and run the image or we can run directly one of the public images published on Dockerhub.
+Both installations will have the same resulting running container.

 ### 2.6.2 Installation using setup script